 The Kenmore is also one of the more stylish grills going, thanks to the streamlined look of its pedestal base.
-The three-burner grill is unusual in that it comes in six color options, so users can coordinate it to suit the style of their outdoor living space.
+The three-burner grill is unusual in that it comes in seven color options, so you can coordinate it to suit the style of your outdoor living space.

 - Cooking space: 512 square inches